fortinet-fortisoar/solution-pack-symantec-solutions/docs/symantec-solution-pack-playbook-doc.md

 ## Use Cases Playbook Collection
 You can use the playbooks in the *04-Use Cases* collection to understand and perform various tasks or steps needed to deal with an incident, such as a Phishing attack or a Brute Force Attempt.

-Following is a table that lists the playbooks that are part of the “**04-Use Cases**” collection in the Solution Pack:
+Following is a table that lists the playbooks that are part of the **04-Use Cases** collection in the Solution Pack:

 |**Sr. No.**|**Playbook Name**|**Description**|